William Revelli: Revelli teaches "The Victors" to the football team

 When Bo Schembechler was hired as Michigan's football coach in 1969, Revelli was the first person to visit him when he arrived at his new office: "I'm in my office, and the first visitor that I get, the absolute first visitor is William D. Revelli."
 Revelli sat down and said, "I want you to know that I coach my band exactly the same way you coach your football team.
 We'll have discipline, and we'll do it the way it's supposed to be done!"
 Revelli added, "Anything you need from me or the band, all you need to do is ask."

-When the freshmen arrived in the fall of 1969, Schembechler asked Revelli to teach them how to sing "The Victors".
-Schembechler said, "He didn't just teach them 'The Victors.'
-He taught them Michigan tradition!"
+When the freshmen football players arrived in the fall of 1969, Schembechler took Revelli up on his offer and asked Revelli to teach the freshmen how to sing "The Victors".
 Schembechler gathered the freshmen at Yost Field House, and Revelli entered in full uniform – described by Schembechler as "a lean, short, distinguished-looking older gentleman—a band director right out of central casting."
+Schembechler told the freshmen that they were about to learn "about the greatest college fight song from the greatest band director in the history of college football".
 Revelli rose to the podium, tapped his baton, looked right into their eyes and said, "John Philip Sousa called this the greatest fight song ever written.
 And you will sing it with respect!"
 Revelli brought out a pitch pipe and began the instructions.
 "You sing from down in here, in your diaphragm.
 You bring it up from down here with feeling."
 Then he blew the starting note on his pitch pipe.
 The players started, "Hail to the Victors, valiant –" Revelli interrupted, "No, No, No!
 That's terrible!
 There's no enthusiasm.
 You didn't sing it without enthusiasm!"
 They started again, and Revelli interrupted again.
 "No, no, no!
 We're gonna get this right if I'm here all night!"